 A victim personal statement (VPS) gives victims a formal opportunity to say how a crime has affected them.
 Where the victim has chosen to make such a statement, a court should consider and take it into account prior to passing sentence.
+The court must pass what it judges to be the appropriate sentence having regard to the circumstances of the offence and the offender, taking into account, so far as the court considers it appropriate, the consequences to the victim.

 The Criminal Practice Directions (external website) emphasise that: